godotengine/godot-docs/classes/class_enginedebugger.rst

 Registers a message capture with given ``name``.
 If ``name`` is "my_message" then messages starting with "my_message:" will be called with the given callable.

-Callable must accept a message string and a data array as argument.
-If the message and data are valid then callable must return ``true`` otherwise ``false``.
+The callable must accept a message string and a data array as argument.
+The callable should return ``true`` if the message is recognized.

+\ **Note:** The callable will receive the message with the prefix stripped, unlike :ref:`EditorDebuggerPlugin._capture<class_EditorDebuggerPlugin_private_method__capture>`.
+See the :ref:`EditorDebuggerPlugin<class_EditorDebuggerPlugin>` description for an example.

 .. rst-class:: classref-item-separator